 I am looking to go abroad in the New Year, hopefully to join Billings in Australia for some tough training at the Darren Lehmann Academy.
 I’m almost back running properly now, so December will be important for my fitness, so I can get fit for Australia, which unfortunately means unlike the rest of you lucky people there won’t be too many Christmas puddings for me!

-Shirt Partner - Robert Maylam Much is expected of Daniel, a dashing right-hand opening batsman, and, after a breakthrough year in 2013, he will be looking to push on again this summer.…
+Shirt Partner - Robert Maylam Much is expected of Daniel, a dashing right-hand opening batsman, and he will be looking to push on.…